alextselegidis-games/dodgepro/README.md

 ## About

-Dodgepro is a HTML5 game made with Phaser, featuring fun to play levels and avoiding randomly thrown objects.
+Dodgepro is a 2D arcade web game, requiring quick reflexes and movement combinations in order to survive the upcoming level destruction.
+The game is under development and will be released soon.

 ## Setup